pandorabots-admin/docs/pages/aiml-libraries.md

 ## Substitutions

-Rosie comes preloaded with all the same substitution files found when you create a new bot on the [Playground](https://playground.pandorabots.com/en/).
+Rosie comes preloaded with all the same substitution files found when you create a new bot on the [Pandorabots Platform](https://home.pandorabots.com).

-Start using Rosie now by downloading the [github files](https://github.com/pandorabots/rosie) and uploading them to a bot on the [Playground IDE](https://playground.pandorabots.com/en/).
+Start using Rosie now by downloading the [github files](https://github.com/pandorabots/rosie) and uploading them to a bot on the [Pandorabots Platform](https://home.pandorabots.com).

 </div>